instanttim/SmartThings/README.md

-# MonitorMate.smartapp
+# MonitorMate Device Handler
-A SmartThings SmartApp to get current status from my Outback Power logging and monitoring project ("MonitorMate").
+A SmartThings Device Handler to get current status from my Outback Power logging and monitoring project ("MonitorMate").